DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-Error pages created and shown for relevant error with link to home page - pass
+There are error pages made for relevant errors with a link back to home page to ensure a good user experience.

 ## Browser Testing